VishalM21/Image-Editing-App/README.md

 This is a image Editing app you can edit your pictures here and simply download it

 # To RUN
-in the project directory run this code
+in the project directory run this Cammand

  ```npm i && node server.js```